-What to do if a viewer’s question stumps the speaker?
+What to do if a viewer’s question stumps the speaker during a presentation?

 Take a broad view of the topic and use the “deferred communication” method.
 This advice comes from the Pitch Avatar team.